Celebration (Madonna album): Background and release

 On March 18, 2009, Madonna's publicist Liz Rosenberg announced the plans for the release of a greatest hits package by September.
 She also added that Madonna had plans to go to the studio and record new material for the album.
 The next day, Madonna's manager, Guy Oseary, asked fans on his Twitter for input regarding the track listing of the greatest hits album.
 It was later confirmed that she wrote three new tracks for the album, with Paul Oakenfold being confirmed as producer for two of the new songs.
 Attitude magazine reported in an interview with Oakenfold that the tracks he produced with Madonna are called "Broken (I'm Sorry)" and "Celebrate".
 He stated that the new music is "lyrically classic Madonna with an edgy modern sound."
 Her official website also confirmed the presence of the track "Revolver", featuring rapper Lil Wayne, when they announced the final track listing for the CD and DVD on August 26, 2009.
 With The Times, Madonna shared her thoughts on the release:

 The song comes first.
 And all of those other things that people remember, the imagistic things, are secondary, or certainly not as important.
 But I think I’ve become pretty good at sussing out when people's opinions of my work are coming from what they think of me personally.
 You just have to do your thing and then let it go out into the world.
 The rest, you're not in control.

 On July 22, 2009, Warner Bros.
 Records officially announced the release date as September 28, 2009 and confirmed the name of the album as Celebration through Madonna's official website.
 "Celebration" was released as the lead single on July 31, 2009.
-The compilation was available in a case of two, as well as a single CD.
-The songs on the album were digitally remastered and selected by Madonna and her fans, while covering the whole expanse of her career.
-A DVD release titled Celebration: The Video Collection was released which includes several music videos of Madonna that have never appeared on a DVD before, such as "Into the Groove" and "Hung Up", as well as the music video for "Celebration".
+Two editions of the compilation were released: a 36-track two-disc edition, and an 18-track one-disc edition.
+The songs on the compilation were digitally remastered and selected by Madonna and her fans, while covering the whole expanse of her career.
+The two-disc edition includes every track included on The Immaculate Collection (1990), except for "Rescue Me".
+A music video compilation titled Celebration: The Video Collection was released on DVD, and contains 47 music videos, including several that have never appeared on a video release before, such as "Into the Groove" and "Hung Up", as well as the music video for "Celebration".
 The cover for Celebration was created by street pop artist Mr. Brainwash who is best known for "throwing modern cultural icons into a blender and turning it up to eleven".
 Celebration was made available for pre-order on iTunes Store on September 1, 2009, to coincide with the music video release of "Celebration".
-One-disc and two-disc versions are available, as well as an iTunes-exclusive deluxe video edition which adds thirty music videos from Madonna's videography.
+An iTunes-exclusive deluxe video edition which adds thirty music videos from Madonna's videography.
+A vinyl LP edition was released on December 22, 2009, and reissued on March 1, 2024.